 Housed in the first church in McLaren Vale (1843-44), the studio also offers workshops, site-tours & collaborative events, as well as materials, botanicals to order and ready-to-go flowers for sale.
 Their State Heritage site includes The Botanical Cemetery (active) & The Culture Garden, a placemaking & community garden initiative, transforming their public place into a more welcoming and garden-like world, with plantings linking people to the multi-cultural history of the area.

 Hope is the cemetery (originally the Congregational Cemetery, 1841) & community garden (est. 2022) Curator, with family connections to her site going back 8 generations.
-Hope Lovelock Deane & Ruby Deane Jones (Front of House Manager), are a Mother/daughter team, committed to regenerating & activating their State Heritage place in the centre of McLaren Vale.
+Hope Lovelock Deane & Ruby Deane Jones (Studio Manager), are a Mother/daughter team, committed to regenerating & activating their State Heritage place in the centre of McLaren Vale.
+Youngest daughter Violet, operates the studio storefront on Saturdays…

 Let us tell you a story, of a local girl…